Keyitdev/sddm-astronaut-theme/README.md

 sddm qt6-qtsvg qt6-qtvirtualkeyboard qt6-qtmultimedia      # Fedora
 sddm-qt6 libQt6Svg6 qt6-virtualkeyboard qt6-virtualkeyboard-imports qt6-multimedia qt6-multimedia-imports        # OpenSUSE
 ```

+> On Debian-based systems, most commonly used
+> multimedia formats like mp4, mov should work out of the box
+> so the only dependency you need is [`sddm >= 0.21.0`](https://github.com/sddm/sddm)

 2. Clone this repository
 ```sh